IT without borders: Our story

 Into the cloud and out of the warehouse: A shift to new services

 Throughout these first two decades of the new millennium, our customer base has grown to include approximately 200 organizations in 130 countries, and we now support email for 30,000 users.
 All that being true, a shift from on-site servers to managing our network in the cloud has allowed us to greatly downsize our physical operations space.
 Now, based once again out of a small office (this time in Mountain View, CA), CGNET currently has a staff of 10 at our HQ, with additional consultants stationed at customer sites in Texas, NC, Nigeria, India, Ethiopia and South Africa.
 Our primary focuses are now on cloud services, IT planning and management, and cyber security assessments and training.

 Our original clientele base of CGIAR centers and agricultural research organizations has grown to include:

 Most of the world’s leading foundations and relief organizations, such as Mott Foundation, Bill and Melinda Gates Foundation, Rockefeller Foundation, Ford Foundation, Hewlett Foundation, Packard Foundation, the Robert Wood Johnson Foundation, Save the Children, World Wildlife Federation, and many more.

 We also serve community foundations, mid-sized foundations and NGO’s including the Oregon Community Foundation, Marin Community Foundation, Community Council of Greater Dallas, 3Stands Global, Forum for Agricultural Research in Africa, Aids Prevention Initiative of Nigeria, Women’s Donor Network, and many others.

 CGNET’s journey has been a long one of adaptation, transition and growth.
-We will we continue to strive to meet and satisfy the ever-changing technology needs of our customers as we approach the end of our 4th decade of service!
+We continue to strive to meet and satisfy the ever-changing technology needs of our customers as we embark on our 5th decade of service!